ryudokung/Project-0/_bmad-output/prd.md

 ### 2.1 User Success
 - **Zero-Friction Entry:** Players can start playing within seconds using Google/Email without needing a crypto wallet or gas fees.
 - **The "Aha!"
-Moment:** Players receive a high-quality AI-generated Mech or Item for the first time, experiencing the thrill of unique visual ownership and social prestige.
+Moment:** Players receive a high-quality AI-generated Ship or Item for the first time, experiencing the thrill of unique visual ownership and social prestige.
 - **Emotional Outcome:** A deep sense of "Collection Pride" and "Social Dominance," especially for rare seasonal assets that trigger envy in other players.
 - **Immersion:** Players feel like "Operatives" and "Commanders" caught in an intense, dark narrative where every mission advances a gripping plot.
-- **Visual Pride:** Players feel a "Gasp" moment when they see their unique, high-fidelity AI-generated Mech for the first time—a design that is uniquely theirs and visually stunning.
+- **Visual Pride:** Players feel a "Gasp" moment when they see their unique, high-fidelity AI-generated Vehicle for the first time—a design that is uniquely theirs and visually stunning.

 ### 2.2 Business Success
 - **Aggressive Early Revenue:** Maximizing revenue through a tiered Season Pass model (Standard and Season Pass+).